jennyhedley/digital-writing-2025/resources-twine.md

 ### Add an Image to a Passage

-1. Create a `images` folder/directory in the same folder/directory as the `index.html`.
+1. Create a folder titled `images` in the same folder as the `index.html` file.
-2. Add the image for your Twine story to that folder/directory.
+2. Add the image for your Twine story to that folder.
 3. In your Twine story add an image element with a relative reference to your image file.
 So if your image is called `example.jpg` add the following image element:
    ```html
    <img class="story-image" src="./images/example.jpg" alt="an example" />